 In 43 AD, Lycia officially became part of the Roman Empire, but the Lycian League would persist for centuries longer.

-Olympos was one of the largest cities of the Lycian league, with the earliest archaeological findings dating back to the 4th century BC.
+Olympos was one of the largest cities of the Lycian League, with the earliest archaeological findings dating back to the 4th century BC.
 The city was named after nearby Mt.
 Olympos, which in turn was named after the famous Mt.
 Olympus in Greece.
 (The mountain is also known as Lycian Olympos or Tahtalı Dağı in Turkish.)

-Later during the Middle Ages, groups like the Venetians and Genoese would even built fortresses here.
+Later during the Middle Ages, groups like the Venetians and Genoese would even build fortresses here.
 But ultimately, the city was abandoned in the 15th century, with the Ottomans never taking an interest in the town.

 EXPLORING OLYMPOS: Both the ruins and the Mediterranean coast are situated to the east of the modern tourist town.
 You’ll need to pass through the ticket gate each time you want to access the ruins area and then the beach.